anshsinghcoder/olist-ecommerce-diagnostic/README.md

 ---

 ##  Data Architecture & Workflow
-The analysis follows a strict four-stage data architecture to maintain auditability and single-source-of-truth integrity:
+I have used *superstore* dataset publically available on github .